Blankeye-zero/Online-Shopping-App/README.md

-An application where the users can buy the product.
+An application where users can buy the product.